 The department of Educational and Interdisciplinary Studies also houses several graduate degree programs.
-The EIS Master of Science in Education is a degree program with three options, or tracks: (1) Social Foundations of Education, (2) Language, Culture and Education, (3) Cognition and Instruction and (4) Adult Education.
+The EIS Master of Science in Education is a degree program with four options, or tracks: (1) Social Foundations of Education, (2) Language, Culture and Education, (3) Cognition and Instruction and (4) Adult Education.
 This set of options allows the degree candidate to prepare for, or advance in, careers in education, P-12 through Junior College, and/or the eventual pursuit of the doctorate (Ph.D/Ed.D).
 At a time when the ability to make data-driven, research based decisions that will enhance student learning in the classroom is increasingly becoming an expected skill that teachers will possess, we are the only graduate program in the college to explicitly stress the development of these critical skills as an integral part of our core graduate program across all four tracks.

 A fifth track, Transdisciplinary Studies, is designed for school districts wishing to establish cohorts seeking specific, targeted professional development in knowledge and skills to further understanding of and/or to solve issues or problems within their educational or professional community.
 The cohort model allows for a flexible combination of courses from any, or all, of the EIS graduate tracks to be applied to a specific district’s particular needs and goals.